JerryZhangJingyi/SeniorProject/README.md

 # Data

-There are 2 sets of yearly data: GDP data, Labor data.
+There are 5 sets of yearly data: GDP data, Labor data, Monetary data, Currency data, Other data.
 The data was collected from FRED during 1996 to 2017 and they will be displayed as following:
-GDP (Billions of Dollars):
+--GDP Data (Billions of Dollars):
 Gross Domestic Product
 .Personal Consumption Expenditures
 ..Durable Goods